yohasebe/rsyntaxtree/docs/documentation.md

 Set `Connector shape` to `none` so that no bar is drawn between a word and its category, and use a small `V spacing`: a derivation is set tight.

-Two things a derivation cannot be. `Direction: ltr` is refused, because a rule across the premises needs them side by side.
-TikZ output is refused as well:
+Three things a derivation cannot be. `Direction: ltr` is refused, because a rule across the premises needs them side by side. `Hide default connectors` is refused
-`forest` joins each daughter to its mother with an edge of its own and puts the root at the top, so what it would produce is a correct tree of the same structure rather than this figure.
+too: it draws the connectors in the background colour rather than skipping them, and a derivation's rules are the figure itself, not something added to it — hide them and the categories are left in rows with nothing joining them.
+TikZ output is refused as well: `forest` joins each daughter to its mother with an edge of its own and puts the root at the top, so what it would produce is a correct tree of the same structure rather than this figure.
 Use PNG, SVG or PDF.

 ### Tidy Layout